Skip to content

 grep -rn "XpcWrapper.build" pymobiledevice3/

-tests/for any fixture that opens a listening socket and speaks RemoteXPC back to a client. - Also check if there is a
+1. Specifically check tests/ for any fixture that opens a listening socket and speaks RemoteXPC back to a client.

 Done criteria:

-docs/research/s2c-self-experiment/Q4-server-side.mdlisting whatever was found (paths, what they do, usability rating) or explicitly concluding "no server-side code in pymobiledevice3; Q3 remains hand-crafted". - If any fixture is found usable, the exact call sequence to drive it is documented.
+• A short finding doc docs/research/s2c-self-experiment/Q4-server-side.md listing whatever was found (paths, what they do, usability rating) or explicitly concluding "no server-side code in pymobiledevice3; Q3 remains hand-crafted".

 This question is independent of Q1/Q2/Q3 — it can be done in parallel or first.
 It has no empirical dependencies beyond reading source.

-Q5 — Post-TLS byte capture of a live pymobiledevice3 session¶
+Q5 — Post-TLS byte capture of a live pymobiledevice3 session

-What we want to know: if Q2 reveals utun4 carries
+What we want to know: if Q2 reveals utun4 carries TLS-encrypted bytes, the plaintext equivalent of those bytes as pymobiledevice3 sees them internally after TLS termination.

 Why it matters: this is the fallback path for Q3's server replies if Q2 does not give us plaintext directly.
 The pymobiledevice3 process already has the PSK and the decrypted stream — we just need to observe what it reads and writes.